Surprise jump in Japan machinery orders eases capex concerns

 The Cabinet Office raised its assessment of machinery orders, saying they are showing a pick-up.

-A Cabinet Office official noted, however, that October's big gains may not be sustained because the number of industries that saw orders rising was not broadening out.
+A Cabinet Office official noted, however, that the big gains may not be sustained as they were caused in part by special factors such as orders for railway vehicles.
+The number of industries that saw orders rising was not broadening out.

-By sector, manufactures' orders rose 14.5 percent in October, up for the first time in five months, led by boilers, turbines and engines.
-Non-manufacturers' orders grew 10.7 percent, up for two months in a row, helped by the railway cars.
+Compared with a year earlier, core orders, which exclude those of ships and power generating equipment, increased 10.3 percent in October, versus a 1.4 percent annual rise expected by analysts.

-Orders from outside Japan, which are not counted as core orders, jumped 41.6 percent, thanks to some big-ticket items.
+Prime Minister Shinzo Abe is piling pressure on companies to boost investment to spur growth, as his "Abenomics" recipe of monetary and fiscal stimulus and reform struggles for traction.

 Japan's biggest business lobby has said capital expenditure could surge over the next three years, prompting the government to hint at cutting corporate tax to below 30 percent next fiscal year.